Berry Center 231

 My research focuses on mapping vegetation types and monitoring vegetation condition and land cover change using remotely sensed data.
 Most of my work uses multispectral data collected from satellite and airborne platforms.
 Study areas range from small agricultural fields to large river deltas.
 Working with remotely sensed data acquired at different spatial and spectral resolutions enables me to assess the effect of scale or grain size on mapping vegetation and other earth surface features.
 My research sites are located in US (Wyoming and Texas), India, Uzbekistan, Kazakhstan, Russia, Mexico, Honduras and Nicaragua.

-Students: Caley Gasch
+Alumni: Caley Gasch

 Top of Page